Some info has been automatically translated. Show original language

 Bruges was founded in the Middle Ages as a trading port, and remains an important centre for European trade and fishing.
 Spared by bombs during the first and second world wars, most of Bruges’s medieval architecture is still intact, and the inner city was declared a UNESCO World Heritage site in 2000.
 Aside from the city’s historical attractions, Bruges also has a thriving food scene, featuring chic cocktail bars, cosy cafes, and Michelin-starred restaurants.

-Top things to do in Bruges
+What are the top things to do in Bruges?

 Musea Brugge